Skip to content

 Renting in Gibraltar's Town Centre: Main Street, Casemates and What to Expect in 2026

-Gibraltar's town centre gets less attention in rental guides than Ocean Village or the newer developments, but it is where a significant number of people actually live and where some of the best-value flats on the Rock can still be found.
-If you are looking for a rental in Gibraltar and want to be at the heart of things rather than on the fringes, here is what the town centre market looks like in 2026.
+Gibraltar's town centre gets less attention in rental guides than Ocean Village or the newer waterfront developments, but it is where a significant number of people actually live and where some of the best-value flats on the Rock can still be found.
+If you want to be at the heart of things rather than on the fringes, here is what the town centre market looks like in 2026.

 Quick Summary

-• Town centre rentals are typically 10 to 20% cheaper than Ocean Village equivalents for similar space
+• Town centre rentals typically run 10 to 20% below Ocean Village equivalents for similar space, agents report

-• The area includes Main Street, Casemates, the old town streets, and the market area
+• The area covers Main Street, Casemates, the old town streets, and the market area

 • Character and convenience are the main draws; parking is the main challenge